bishwaproject/bishwaproject/README.md

 <h1 align="center">Hi 👋</h1>

-# US-based Full-Stack Developer: | Open to Collaboration
+# US-based Software Engineer: | Open to Collaboration
 **Passionate about:** Building impactful projects with Java and exploring new technologies like AI/ML.

 **Skills:** Extensive experience in full-stack development (Java, web, iOS).
 Eager to tackle exciting ventures with companies, startups, or fellow developers.